nasa/SROMPy/docs/example.rst

   t_grid = np.arange(0., 10., 0.1)  #time discretization
   model = SpringMass_1D(m, state0, t_grid)

 A reference solution using Monte Carlo simulation is now generated for comparison later on.
-This is done by sampling the random spring stiffness, evaluating the model for each sample, and then using the 𝚂𝚁𝙾𝙼𝙿𝚢 𝚂𝚊𝚖𝚙𝚕𝚎𝚁𝚅 class to represent the Monte Carlo solution for maximum displacement:
+This is done by sampling the random spring stiffness, evaluating the model for each sample, and then using the SROMPy SampleRV class to represent the Monte Carlo solution for maximum displacement:

 .. code-block:: python